The Vicomte of Bragelonne: Ten Years Later

 The Vicomte of Bragelonne: Ten Years Later (Le Vicomte de Bragelonne ou Dix ans plus tard [lə vikɔ̃t də bʁaʒəlɔn u diz‿ɑ̃ ply taʁ]) is a novel by Alexandre Dumas.
 It is the third and last of The d'Artagnan Romances, following The Three Musketeers and Twenty Years After.
 It appeared first in serial form between 1847 and 1850.

 In the English translations, the 268 chapters of this large volume are usually subdivided into three, but sometimes four or even six individual books.
 In three-volume English editions the volumes are entitled The Vicomte de Bragelonne, Louise de la Vallière, and The Man in the Iron Mask.
-Each volume is roughly the length of the original The Three Musketeers (1844).

 In four-volume editions volume names remain except that Louise de la Vallière and The Man in the Iron Mask move from second and third volumes to third and fourth, with Ten Years Later becoming the second volume.

 Set in the 1660s and concerned with the early reign of Louis XIV, the novel has been called an "origins" story of the King, "a tale about the education of a young man who went on to rule for over 70 years and become one of France's most beloved monarchs."
 Naturally, in a novel about Dumas' musketeers, the characters play an important role in Louis' education.

 Plot

-The principal heroes of the novel are the musketeers.
 The novel's length finds it frequently broken into smaller parts.
-The narrative is set between 1660 and 1673 against the background of the transformation of Louis XIV from child monarch to Sun King.
+The narrative is set between 1660 and 1667 against the background of the transformation of Louis XIV from child monarch to Sun King.